Multiple Hankel matrix rank minimization for audio inpainting: Experiments and results

-Finally, let us comment on the weights $\D_i$, $i=1,\dots,L$ of the sub-processes.
+Let us comment on the weights $\D_i$, $i=1,\dots,L$ of the sub-processes.
 As described at the end of Sec.\,\ref{sec:method}, these weights are initialized by smooth windows, which seems to be a~reasonable choice, allowing \qm{switching} from one AR process to another, adaptively to the signal contents.
 Our observation is that at convergence, the profiles of $(\d^{(i)})_j$ do not form compact groups.
-This is at least surprising.
-It means that the optimization of \eqref{eq:multiple_matrix_problem} via the IPMS algorithm lead to a~more or less random partition of the processed blocks into sub-blocks, which in a~sense contradicts the basic AR modeling idea. \looseness=-1
+This is surprising. to say the least.
+It means that the optimization of \eqref{eq:multiple_matrix_problem} via the IPMS algorithm leads to a~more or less random partition of the processed blocks into sub-blocks, which in a~sense contradicts the basic AR modeling idea.